ka-sh/fixsim.js/README.md

 To provide Fintech startup with open source option where they can perform automated/manual tests, through which they will have feedback regarding how their system will perform during actual FIX certification process?

+#### Notes:
 We are currently supporting FIX 4.2 since it is the one that is mostly used.

+Please check resources for materials to learn about FIX.